itead/IoTgo/README.md

 #### /api/user/register

-Register an account on IoTgo Platform. *Authorization not required*
+Register an account on IoTgo. *Authorization not required*

 Request method: `POST`